39 Facts About Storms That Will Make You Run for Cover

 Tropical storms are given names from a pre-determined and pre-approved list by the World Meteorological Organization (WMO).
 There is a naming system in place, where names can only be repeated after six years.
 However, if a storm causes large amounts of destruction, that name is retired permanently and a new name starting with that letter is added to the list.
 This system was invented to easily distinguish different storms happening at the same time in different parts of the world.

 When the snow started to fall, as far south as Homestead, thousands of residents ran outside to see and feel it.
-Some motorists pulled to the side of the road in wonder, and teachers allowed school children to go out and experience what it's like to feel snowflakes on their faces.
+Some motorists pulled to the side of the road in wonder, and teachers allowed schoolchildren to go out and feel snowflakes on their faces.